What is Medicare?*

 Four Parts of Medicare

-Part B (Medical Insurance): Covers physician visits; laboratory work; diagnostic testing; outpatient surgery; emergency room; and ambulance.
-Outpatient care.
+Part B (Medical Insurance): Covers outpatient care.
+Examples: physician visits; laboratory work; diagnostic testing; outpatient surgery; emergency room; and ambulance.
 Medicare pays 80%.
 Your share is 20%.
-The standard monthly premium is $185.00.** Your Part B premium is deducted from your monthly Social Security check and is reset every year.
-If you don’t receive Social Security, you are billed quarterly.
-Part B has an annual deductible.
-It is $257 and is reset every year.
+The standard monthly premium is $202.90 and is deducted from your Social Security check.
+If you don’t receive Social Security checks, you are billed quarterly.
+Part B’s annual deductible is $283.00.
+The premium and deductible are reset every year.
 Unless you have employer insurance, or other credible coverage as defined by Medicare, you risk a lifetime penalty if you don’t enroll in Part B when first eligible.

 Q. Can I get medical coverage with just Parts A and B?

-A. Yes, you can.
-You’ll also need a separate drug plan (Part D).
-Parts A and B can be pricey.
-If you want to reduce the cost of your medical coverage, consider a Medicare Advantage or a Medicare Supplment Plan.
+A. Yes, but Parts A and B can be expensive.
+If you want to reduce the cost of your medical coverage, consider a Medicare Advantage or a Medicare Supplement Plan.

 Part D: (Prescription Coverage): Covers prescription drugs and a number of vaccines.
 Most plans have a premium.
 Many come with a deductible.
 Unless you have employer insurance, or other credible coverage, as defined by Medicare, you risk a lifetime penalty if you decline Part D.